 Participants shared their experiences on this online forum on how they travel and use the Western Beaches area.
 They also identified various areas of concern and improvement, highlighting priorities for further exploration and discussion.
 There was strong consensus on enhancing user safety and comfort along the Martin Goodman Trail and emphasizing the importance and diversity of community uses along the western waterfront.
 The image below shows the commenting platform highlighting areas of concerns and areas for improvements in Western Beaches.

-In this phase, the City will work with the community to review and update the vision, guiding principles and big moves for the Western Beaches Public Realm Plan.
-The outcomes will help inform the development of design options in Community Engagement Phase 2.
+In this phase, the City worked with the community, the Community Advisory Committee and the Indigenous Advisory Circle to review and update the vision, guiding principles and big moves for the Western Beaches Public Realm Plan.
+The outcomes informed the development of draft recommendations in Community Engagement Phase 2.

 The anticipated community engagement activities in this phase include:

-The vision is co-created with the community to describe the ideal future Western Beaches area.
+The vision is created with the community to describe the ideal future Western Beaches area.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.
+The draft vision statement is:

 The community engagement events anticipated in this phase include: